-The North Central Corridor (NCC) Loop -(North Star Section 2-) is a 48-inch, 24 kilometre (km) pipeline located approximately 20 km north of Manning, Alberta in Northern Lights County.
+The North Central Corridor (NCC) Loop - North Star Section 2, a 48-inch, 24 kilometre (km) pipeline located approximately 20 km north of Manning, Alberta in Northern Lights County.

-The NCC Loop -(Red Earth Section 3) is a 48-inch, 32 km pipeline located approximately 45 km north of Red Earth Creek, Alberta in Northern Lights County and the MD of Opportunity.
+The NCC Loop - Red Earth Section 3, a 48-inch, 32 km pipeline located approximately 45 km north of Red Earth Creek, Alberta in Northern Lights County and the MD of Opportunity.

-The Northwest Mainline (NWML) Loop No. 2 (Bear Canyon North Extension Section) is a 36-inch, 25 km pipeline located 50 km southwest of Worsley, Alberta in Clear Hills County.
+The Northwest Mainline Loop No. 2 - Bear Canyon North Extension Section, a 36-inch, 25 km pipeline located 50 km southwest of Worsley, Alberta in Clear Hills County.

-NGTL is also proposing to construct a 30-megawatt unit addition at the existing Hidden Lake North Compressor Station, approximately 100 km north of Worsley, Alberta in Clear Hills County.
+NGTL also constructed a 30-megawatt unit addition at the existing Hidden Lake North Compressor Station, approximately 100 km north of Worsley, Alberta in Clear Hills County.

 NGTL filed an application with the National Energy Board (NEB), predecessor to the Canada Energy Regulator (CER), for the Project on April 4, 2019.
-Since then the CER found the Project’s application to be complete and a public written hearing was held on the Project, which closed on June 11, 2020.
-NGTL is currently awaiting the CER’s Report on the Project.
+The CER issued Certificate GC-131 and Order XG-021-2020 approving the Project in May and June 2021, respectively.

-This Project is part of TC Energy’s $1.5 billion expansion to the NGTL System to connect Western Canadian Sedimentary Basin supply to incremental market demand.
+The North Corridor Expansion Project was part of TC Energy’s $1.5 billion expansion to the NGTL System to connect Western Canadian Sedimentary Basin supply to incremental market demand.
 Read more.

 Commenced survey and field studies

-Filed a Project Description with the National Energy Board (NEB), predecessor to the Canada Energy Regulator (CER)
+Filed a Project Description with the NEB, predecessor to the CER